djkeh/djkeh.github.io/_posts/articles/2015-03-09-Typing-tab-key-inside-textarea-using-javascript.md

 }
 {% endhighlight %}

 In some old browsers they use member variable called `returnValue`.
-Hence the above code will enhance the browser compatibility.
+Therefore the above code will enhance the browser compatibility.

-Let's package this code into the javascript function.
+Let's package this code into one javascript function.

 {% highlight javascript linenos %}
 function blockKeyEvent(keyEvent) {